The capital city of Scotland, Edinburgh, is just 75 minutes from St. Andrews . The outskirts of Edinburgh to the east is known as East Lothian.

 Formed in 1856 and tweaked along the way by none-other than Old Tom Morris, Ben Sayers and James Braid, this links course on a narrow strip of land is a lovely introduction to links golf in this region.

 Starting with two holes that are more parkland before it turns onto the links terrain is indeed very welcoming.
 The names for the holes tell wonderful stories and be sure to ask about the 3rd "Jackson's Pennies".

 Designed by the gifted Tom Doak and opened in 2004, the Renaissance course is situated in 300 acres of pine forests and offers a welcome reprieve from the wind that plays trouble with its neighbours more directly located on the coast.
-The stretch 9 through 11, with a little help from land acquired form the Honourable Company of Edinburgh Golfers in Muirfield, really make the round and connect the course to the coast.
+The stretch 9 through 11 (with a little help from land acquired from the Honourable Company of Edinburgh Golfers in Muirfield), really make the round and connect the course to the coast.
 This is a modern classic and definitely worth the visit.

 Records show golf has been played in this town as far back as 1650.
 There are three courses in the club and unusually for links courses in this region, there is a wonderful change of elevation here that offers superb vistas of the coast.

 A host to Open Final Qualifying and Scottish Opens in the past this is a championship test.
 Don't forget to also visit the club's fascinating golf museum.

 After golf today, change hotel into Edinburgh city and explore some more of this exceptional and historic city.

 Considered to be one of the best courses in Britain and one of the fairest of the Open rota.
 Muirfield, home to the Honourable Company of Edinburgh Golfers, is a collection of exceptional holes.